eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

    client.

-Capabilities in Austral are implemented as linear types: they are destroyed by being consumed, they are surrended by simply passing the value to a function (i.e., by being consumed), they are non-duplicable since linear types cannot be duplicated.
+Capabilities in Austral are implemented as linear types: they are destroyed by being consumed, they are surrendered by simply passing the value to a function (i.e., by being consumed), they are non-duplicable since linear types cannot be duplicated.
 The fourth restriction must be implemented manually by the programmer.